Hitting the Target: The Importance of Making Sure a Drug's Aim Is True

 In the blastp tab in the BLAST tool there is a large textbox at the top of left of the page where amino acid sequences can be entered to search for related sequences.
 In the center of the page a drop down menu allows you to search through different databases.

-Figure 5.
-Using the NCBI BLAST tool, you can search for proteins with similar amino acids by clicking on the "blastp" tab, circled in red.
-In this tab, enter the amino acid sequence you want to search for in the box circled in green.
-Hit the "BLAST" button, circled in orange.
+Figure 4.
+Using the NCBI BLAST tool, you can search for proteins with similar amino acids by entering the amino acid sequence you want to search for.

-- The next page may take several seconds to load.
-After a short wait, a page that looks like Figure 6 should appear.
+- Be patient.
+It will take a minute or two for the BLAST search to finish.
+The results page will resemble the one in Figure 5.
 This page gives you a lot of information on how the amino acid sequence you submitted matches other sequences in the database.

-The results page in the BLAST tool on the NCBI webpage shows a graphic summary of protein sequences that match a search term.
-A number line in the center of the page can be clicked to view similar protein domains or regions.
-Above the graphic summary are links to additional reports such as a search summary, taxonomy report, distance tree of results, and multiple alignments.
+The results page in the BLAST tool on the NCBI webpage shows a list of protein sequences that match a search term.
+On the page there are links to additional reports such as a search summary, taxonomy report, distance tree of results, and multiple alignments.

-Figure 6.
+Figure 5.
 Searching for similar amino acid sequences on the NCBI BLAST website will probably generate many results that match your sequence to varying degrees.
 Clicking on the "Distance tree of results" link, circled in green, will take you to a helpful visual representation of your results.
-For a visual representation of different protein domains, or regions, that your protein shares with other proteins, click on the image circled in yellow.

 The BLAST tool on the NCBI webpage can generate distance trees that map relationship between proteins based on shared sequences.
 Clicking on an arrow at the end of a branch allows results to be expanded and will list the names of proteins related to a specific amino acid.

-Figure 8.
-By expanding the branches in the "Distance tree of results," originally shown in Figure 7, you will be able to see all of the names of the proteins related to your amino acid sequence, which is labeled "unnamed protein product" and highlighted in yellow.
+Figure 6.
+By expanding the branches in the "Distance tree of results," you will be able to see all of the names of the proteins related to your amino acid sequence, which is labeled "unnamed protein product" and highlighted in yellow.

 - The amino acid sequence you submitted is labeled "unnamed protein product" and is highlighted yellow.
 Trace this branch to the left, toward the trunk of the tree, and look at how it connects to the other branches.
 The less branch and line distance between two proteins, the more closely related they are.
 For example, two proteins that are right next to each other on the same vertical branch are more closely related than two proteins that are separated by a horizontal branch, or multiple horizontal branches.
 The more branches/lines you have to trace to reach a node that two proteins have in common on the left side, or the more branches you have to trace to travel between the two proteins, the more distantly related the proteins are.
 Besides the Niemann-Pick C1 protein, which proteins are most similar to your sequence?
 Which proteins are the most unrelated?